 - Acquire specialized knowledge regarding the protection of human rights in armed conflict and the legal framework applicable to armed conflicts and other emergencies.

-- Develop legal skills relevant to different complex situations.
+- Develop legal skills relevant to different complex situations of conflict.

-- Enhance your appreciation of the options and strategies available with regard to the protection of individuals and of prosecuted vulnerable groups in times of armed violence.
+- Enhance your appreciation of the options and strategies available with regard to the protection of individuals and persecuted groups in times of armed violence.

-- Duration: Classes take place from beginning of October 2014 to end of May 2015.
-The thesis must be submitted before in February 2016.
-Upon specific and motivated request, classes of the Programme can be followed over two academic years (2014/15 and 2015/16)
+- Duration: Classes will take place from the beginning of October 2014 to the end of May 2015.
+The thesis must be submitted by February 2016.
+Upon specific and motivated request, certain courses can be followed over two academic years (2014/15 and 2015/16)

 - Language of instruction: English